desmarchris/ai-forum-lab/README.md

 ## Customizing Web Chat

+## Alternative to adding the code
+If you have any trouble using the `.html` option, you can open a Preview Link and add `/example` to the end of the URL to

 ## If you want more...
 Did you finish the above and want to learn more?
 Try some of the following methods to bolster your CoffeeBot.